9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 • Not contain any electrical equipment, batteries or other source of ignition

-• Must have the specified warning sign
+• Caravan gas bottle storage box must have the specified warning sign

 No Insurance Issues Based on Coatings